puppetlabs/puppet-docs/source/pe/2.5/quick_writing.markdown

 Summary
 -----

-This walkthrough has introduced you to the core workflows of an intermediate Puppet user.
-In the course of their normal work, these users will:
+You have now performed the core workflows of an intermediate Puppet user.
+In the course of their normal work, an intermediate user will:

 * Download and hack Forge modules that almost (but not quite) fit their deployment's needs.
 * Create new modules and write new classes to manage many types of resources, including files, services, packages, user accounts, and more.